frankheat/offsecnotes/content/web/vulnerabilities/cors/index.md

 - `normal-website.com.attacker.com`

 {{< hint style=notes >}}
-**Note**: You need to know or guess the whitelisted origins to attempt this.
+You need to know or guess the whitelisted origins to attempt this.
 {{< /hint >}}

 ---